thejjw/sunbeam-charms/charms/cinder-ceph-k8s/README.md

 cinder-ceph-k8s requires the following relations:

-`amqp`: To connect to rabbitmq
+`amqp`: To connect to RabbitMQ
-`ceph`: To connect to ceph storage backend
+`ceph`: To connect to Ceph storage backend
+`database`: To connect to MySQL

 ## OCI Images